serverless/event-gateway/docs/api.md

 * `params` - `object` - matched path parameters
 * `body` - depends on `Content-Type` header - request payload

-#### Invoke Event

-`invoke` is a built-in event type allowing synchronous invocations.
-Function will react to this event only if there is a subscription created beforehand.

 ### Emit a Custom Event

 Creating a subscription requires `path` property (by default it's "/"). `path` indicates path under which you can push an